 What are the benefits?

-- Lower National Insurance contributions: Salary sacrifice can result in lower National Insurance contributions for employees.
-This can help employees keep more of what they earn.
+- Lower National Insurance contributions: Salary sacrifice can result in lower National Insurance contributions for employees, helping them keep more of their earnings.

 - Access to non-cash benefits: Salary sacrifice allows employees to receive non-cash benefits.
 These may include benefits they might not be able to afford otherwise.